Ubaydullo99/Linux1/env_creation.md

-# To create environemtn in Ubuntu 18.04
+# To create environment in Ubuntu 18.04 in rb5 device

 ```console
 sudo apt-get update